ibm-cloud-docs/openshift/openshift_users.md

 If a user no longer needs specific access permissions, or if the user is leaving your organization, the {{site.data.keyword.cloud_notm}} account owner can remove that user's permissions.
 {: shortdesc}

-Before you remove a user's specific access permissions or remove a user from your account completely, ensure that the user's infrastructure credentials are not used to set the API key or for the `ibmcloud oc credential-set` command.
+Before you remove a user's specific access permissions or remove a user from your account completely, ensure that the user's infrastructure credentials are not used to set the API key or for the `ibmcloud oc credential set` command.
 Otherwise, the other users in the account might lose access to the IBM Cloud infrastructure portal and infrastructure-related commands might fail.
 {: important}

 1. Target your CLI context to a region and resource group where you have clusters.